 a.i) The proposed project would construct student housing on a parcel that currently consists of a parking lot, which would contribute to an increase in calls for fire service compared to the current undeveloped condition.
-The UC Merced campus, including the project site, is currently served jointly by the MCFD and Cal Fire.
+The UC Merced campus, including the projectsite, is currently served jointly by the MCFD and Cal Fire.
+The UC Merced campus was annexed by the City of Merced in July of 2024 and is now served by the City of Merced Fire Department.

 It is anticipated that the City of Merced will file an application to the Merced County Local Agency Formation Commission (LAFCo) to annex the UC Merced campus in 2023.
 The timing as to when the annexation will be approved is unknown at this time.
 The UC Merced campus will be served by the City of Merced Fire Department (MFD) when the annexation is approved.

 For planning purposes, the MFD has a deployment goal for areas of the community to be within a 1.5-mile radius for engine companies and a 2.5-mile radius for ladder companies.
 The two closest stations to the campus with engine companies are Station 55, located at 3520 North Parsons Avenue, and Station 53, located at 800 Loughborough Drive.
 These two stations are located approximately 3.2 miles and 5.4 miles, respectively, from the campus.
 The closest station with a ladder truck is Station 51, located at 99 East 16th Street, approximately 6.6 miles from the campus.
-As a result, the campus would be outside the MFD's coverage goal given these distances.
+As a result, the campus would be outside the MFD's coverage goal given these distances, however MFD service response is expected to meet or exceed a response time of six minutes from the time of call receipt.

-There are plans to construct two new fire stations in the vicinity of the UC Merced campus to serve future growth in the northern portion of the SOI/SUDP area.
+There are plans to construct two new fire stations in the vicinity of the UC Merced campus to serve future growth in the northern portion of the SOI/SUDP area on campus and in nearby areas.
 One station would be located on the nearby VST property, approximately 0.7 miles southeast of the campus, while the other station would be located within the Bellevue Ranch subdivision on the northwest corner of Bellevue Road and Barclay Way, approximately 1.2 miles west of the campus.
 With construction of the stations, the MFD would be able to meet its deployment goal with respect to the proposed project.
 Construction of the new fire stations would be subject to CEQA requirements for environmental assessment, which would allow for the identification and consideration of potential impacts and mitigation.
 As a result, potential impacts associated with the construction of new fire facilities would be analyzed as part of separate environmental review efforts and minimized to the maximum extent feasible in accordance with CEQA.
 Based on the analysis in the City's General Plan EIR, the City concluded that the provision of fire facilities would be less than significant (City of Merced 2012).